“Leather” sofas & “leather” reclining furniture are available in a wide range of prices.

 Pull-up leather, or oily pull-up leather, stretches over time, providing a unique worn-in effect.

-It is considered a sign of high quality.
+I consider it a sign of high quality.

 Used to manufacture saddles and bridles.